lakshayrohila/ehdd/INSTALL.md

 ## Install ehdd:
 Perform these steps to install **ehdd**-

-1. Get the latest `ehdd` source code from (Releases page)[https://www.github.com/lakshayrohila/ehdd/Releases].
+1. Get the latest `ehdd` source code from [Releases page](https://github.com/lakshayrohila/ehdd/releases).
 2. Open up a terminal in the directory in which file was downloaded in **Step 1**.
 3. Run these commands in the terminal-